oracle-livelabs/adb/shared/adb-speaks-human/agentic-select-ai/setup-environment/setup-environment.md

 This workshop focuses on teaching you how to setup and use generative AI to query your data using natural language from a SQL prompt and from an application.
 To fast track using Select AI, you will deploy a ready-to-go environment using a terraform script that will:

 * Provision your Autonomous Database instance with the required users and data
-* Install the Select AI demo application that was built using APEX
+* Install the Select AI Ask Oracle Chatbot demo application that was built using APEX

 The automation uses a predefined OCI Cloud Stack Template that contains all the resources that you need.
 You'll use OCI Resource Manager to deploy this template and make your environment available in just a few minutes.
 You can use Resource Manager for your own projects.
 For more details, see the [Overview of Resource Manager](https://docs.oracle.com/en-us/iaas/Content/ResourceManager/Concepts/resourcemanager.htm) Oracle Cloud Infrastructure documentation.